 ATA is shipped as a pair of caps and discs (one with UP and a counter clockwise pointing arrow engraved, and another with R and a counter clock wise pointing arrow engraved).
 QPQ black caps can be paired with either polished or the more discreet bead blasted stainless steel discs for improved contrast with the black caps.
-Also included are two extra ATA internal O rings (ATA caps ship with lubricated O rings installed).
-Additional spare pair of lubricated O rings are included.
+ATA caps ship with lubricated O rings installed, additional spare pair of lubricated O rings are available as an option.

 ATA is proudly made in USA.
 US patent US2020/0149844 A1

 The adjustment caps on the T1/T2 are NOT interchangeable with those on the M5.
 ATA M5 will be released in 2020.